-New Colorado Leave Benefits
+Colorado Leave Benefits

 Effective January 1, 2021

-In late 2020, the State of Colorado implemented three new leave options for State employees effective January 1, 2021.
+In late 2020, the state of Colorado implemented three new leave options for state employees effective January 1, 2021.
 Leave options may not be applicable to all employee types, so due to differing eligibility requirements and entitlement provisions, it is necessary that each request for leave be individually evaluated, and guidance provided on a case-by-case basis.
 All leaves are paid at the employee’s normal rate of pay.

-Health Families & Workplaces Act (HFWA)
+Healthy Families & Workplaces Act (HFWA)

 Starting January 1, 2021, HFWA requires employers to provide paid sick leave to their employees, accrued at one hour of paid sick leave for every 30 hours worked, up to a maximum of 48 hours per year.

 |Employee Eligibility||Employees who do not otherwise accrue CSU leave are eligible for HFWA (e.g. faculty/admin pro <50%, non-student hourly, student hourly, etc.) immediately upon date of hire.|

 1. Having a mental or physical illness, injury or health condition that prevents employee from working;